mesosphere/marathon/docs/docs/native-docker-private-registry.md

       Email: foo@bar.com
     ```

-1. Compress the .docker folder and its contents.
+1. Compress the `~/.docker` directory and its contents.

     ```bash
     $ cd ~
-    $ tar czf docker.tar.gz .docker
+    $ tar -czf docker.tar.gz .docker
     ```
-1. Check you have both files in the tar
+1. Verify that both files are in the archive.

     ```bash
     $ tar -tvf ~/docker.tar.gz